ronalking182/Kingscode/posts/how-to-use-style-component-in-react.md

 Styled components have the following benefits in addition to assisting you with scoping styles:

-1. Automatic prefixing of vendors:Standard CSS properties can be used, and styled components will add vendor prefixes as necessary.
+1.Automatic prefixing of vendors:Standard CSS properties can be used, and styled components will add vendor prefixes as necessary.

-2. Class names that are unique:Styled components are self-contained, and you won't have to bother about their names because the library will take care of that.
+2.Class names that are unique:Styled components are self-contained, and you won't have to bother about their names because the library will take care of that.

-3. Styles that are no longer relevant are removed:Even if the styles are declared in your code, styled components delete them.
+3.Styles that are no longer relevant are removed:Even if the styles are declared in your code, styled components delete them.

 &nbsp;